 Pregnant women who want to know or exclude common fetal chromosomal diseases.

 NIPT test is not suitable for :

-Pregnant women who have undergone amniocentesis because of the risks associated with amniocentesis, such as incorrect fetal position, too little amniotic fluid, abnormal maternal blood coagulation, etc., which will lead to a relatively higher chance of miscarriage.
+Pregnant women who have undergone amniocentesis because of the risks associated with amniocentesis, such as incorrect fetal position, too little amniotic fluid, abnormal maternal blood coagulation, etc., will lead to a relatively higher chance of miscarriage.